IONNetworkTeam/IONLauncher/README.md

 This allows you to debug Electron's [renderer process][rendererprocess].
 This requires you to install the [Debugger for Chrome][chromedebugger] extension.

 Note that you **cannot** open the DevTools window while using this debug configuration.
 Chromium only allows one debugger, opening another will crash the program.

----

-### Note on Third-Party Usage

-Please give credit to the original author and provide a link to the original source.
-This is free software, please do at least this much.

-For instructions on setting up Microsoft Authentication, see https://github.com/dscalzi/HeliosLauncher/blob/master/docs/MicrosoftAuth.md.

----

 ## Resources